 - A 16.00 euro revenue stamp.

-Please note that Non-EU family members, accompanying or joining the EU citizen, are allowed to apply for a residence permit as family members of a European Union citizen.
+Please note that Non-EU family members, accompanying or joining the EU citizen, may apply for a residence permit as family members of a European Union citizen.

-For families, INPS has recently established that also extra-UE citizens in possession of a residence permit for working or research purposes with a validity of more than six months are entitled to receive the childbirth allowance.
+For families, INPS has recently established that also extra-UE citizens in possession of a residence permit for working or research purposes with a validity of more than six months may receive the childbirth allowance.

 If you are interested in applying for an Italian residence permit, Studio A&P can offer you full support.
 For more information, check out our Immigration services to Italy.